Eglebudina/ruuviTag/README.md

 # ruuviTag
-raspberry pi and RuuviTag project
+Raspberry pi and RuuviTag project.
+Some knowledge in Linux and Java is necessary for fully understanding how to use this application.

 – updated 22–12–2021

 RuuviTags are not set up with internet connectivity, therefore using Raspberry Pi is a perfect gateway.
 Raspberry Pi 3 has inbuilt BLE and WiFi and enough of processing power.

-Our Raspberry Pi image has these components:

-Rasbian as the base OS
-WiFi hotspot to allow nearby devices to connect to it.
-RuuviCollector to collect data
-InfluxDB as a database
-Grafana to provide a dashboard to InfluxDB
-Raspberry Pi collecting and displaying data.
-Raspberry Pi collecting and displaying data.

-Once you log in, update the Pi by running sudo apt-get update and sudo apt-get upgrade.
+Once you log in, update the Pi by running sudo apt-get update and sudo apt-get upgrade and sudo apt-geet upgrade.

 Configuring the Raspberry Pi as a WiFi hotspot provides wireless connection to the Raspberry Pi without need to set up Ethernet connection.
 Configure your raspberry pi WiFi connection by running sudo raspi-config.